The following information is provided to assist you in becoming acquainted with the Institute’s investigation and complaint procedures.

 Complaints Against the Institute's Certified Professionals

 Naturally, the Institute encourages its members to maintain high ethical standards.
-The Institute’s disciplinary procedures provide for a thorough review and a decision as to whether there has been a violation of the Code of Professional Responsibility or non-compliance with the Standards of Practice (for CIMA/CIMC designees only).
+The Institute’s disciplinary procedures provide for a thorough review and a decision as to whether there has been a violation of the Code of Professional Responsibility or non-compliance with the Disciplinary Rules and Procedures.

-A charge against the conduct, actions, or recommendations of a CIMA/CIMC or CPWA designee is a matter that the Institute takes seriously.
-Accordingly, if you feel that the Code has been violated or that a CIMA/CIMC designee has not complied with the Standards of Practice, you should not hesitate to begin the grievance process.
+A charge against the conduct, actions, or recommendations of an Institute designee is a matter that the Institute takes seriously.
+Accordingly, if you feel that the Code has been violated or that an Institute designee has not complied with the Standards of Practice, you should not hesitate to begin the grievance process.

 The Institute’s Board of Directors provides a Professional Review Board charged with determining whether allegations are justified and whether the unethical conduct warrants disciplinary action.
 There is no cost to you.
 Please be assured that your grievance will be investigated impartially.
 For a listing of public disciplinary actions taken by the Institute's Professional Review Board click here.